decentraland/catalyst-owner/README.md

 It is _highly recommended_ that you use a fork of this repository to avoid any security issues since it may run code directly in your catalyst.

-We actively mix canary and stable configurations in several catalysts for Goerli (dev) and Mainnet (prod).
+We actively mix canary and stable configurations in several catalysts for Ropsten (dev) and Mainnet (prod).

 ## Set up